SteelCompendium/data-gen/Abilities/Elementalist/Mend The Soul.md

 ---
-name: "Mend the Soul"
+name: "Mend The Soul"
 type: "Triggered Action"
 source: "Elementalist"
 cost: ""
 ---

-# Mend the Soul
+# Mend The Soul

 *The power you channel grants the ability to get back in the fight.*